Interviews and tests

-This information is for students applying to start university in September 2018.
-Information for students applying for 2019 entry will be available by September 2018.
+This information is for students applying to start university in September 2019.

 If we want to invite you for an interview or test we will send your invitation via email, so make sure you check regularly the email address that you gave on your application form.
 You can also see interview invitations on UCAS Track.

 We have created an interviews factsheet (PDF, 86kB) to help you prepare for the day.

 The following courses always interview applicants before making an offer.
 This is because careers in these areas require strong interpersonal skills.